tlchampion/mywealthplan/README.md

 pip install -r requirements.txt
 ```

-## Updating Data
+### Create csv Files
+Once you have extracted all files to your desired directory you will need to run the included create_data_file.py script in order to create the csv files used during the Monte Carlo simulations.
 Since the 5 portfolios currently have a fixed asses composition the data for the Monte Carlo simulations is prepared in advance and stored as csv files in the 'data' directory.
-The included create_data_file.py script should be run periodically to update the csv files with data related to recent performance.
 The script will prepare 25 total csv files: 5 year, 10 year, 15 year, 20 year and 25 year Monte Carlo simulations for each of the 5 portfolios.

 The script may be run from the command line and no arguments are taken:
 ```
 python create_data_file.py
 ```

+### Updating Data

+You may rerun the create_data_file.py script from time to time to include the most up-to-date market information for the portfolios in order to ensure the Monte Carlo simulations are using relevant data.

 ## Launching